-For Modern innovative menu’s there’s Market and also The Ginger Pig, where you’re guaranteed locally sourced, seasonal food that’s expertly prepared and served.
+For Modern innovative menu’s there’s Market, Skyfall, Six Restaurant and also The Ginger Pig, where you’re guaranteed locally sourced, seasonal food that’s expertly prepared and served.
 Creativity and innovation is also in abundance at the award-winning gastro-pub The Foragers where, as the name suggests, foraged ingredients make a special appearance on the menu.

 For superb fresh fish and seafood head to The Little Fish Market to experience Duncan Ray’s skilful cooking, or try newcomer The Urchin, which opened in 2015 and very recently the Better Half which is tucked away near Hove seafront.
 For traditional fish and chips check out Bankers or Wolfies of Hove.

 There’s also gorgeous Greek at Archipelagos, fantastic French at Le Nantais Bistro, tantalising Turkish at Makara, marvellous Malaysian-Indonesian at the Bali Brasserie, superb Sri Lankan at Moonstone, rotisserie free-range chicken and craft beers at Crafty Chooks plus comforting Caribbean at Jukes.

 A few other gems receiving high praise include the Thai food served in a small room at the back of the Unithai Oriental Market; the smart but relaxed ambience and bistro-style food at Hove Place and Gardens; the Chinese all-you-can-eat menu at Danny’s on Portland Road and the inspirational and authentic Indian food at Azaro on Church Road.